-- The measurement

-- The uncertainty contributions

-- Dilution factor

-- Leachate volume

-- A calibration curve for cadmium concentration

 - Liquid surface area

 - Temperature effect

 - Time effect

 - Acid concentration

 - The uncertainty calculation

 This section is based on a measurement described in Appendix 5 of the 3rd edition of the EURACHEM / CITAC Guide1.

 The CITAC Guide gives a careful discussion of the uncertainty analysis leading to particular numerical values.
 The following shows only how the data processing could be preformed using GTC.